CSFrequency/react-firebase-hooks/auth/README.md

 Returns:

-- `sendPasswordResetEmail(email: string, actionCodeSettings?: ActionCodeSettings)`: a function you can call to send a password reset email.
+- `sendPasswordResetEmail(email: string, actionCodeSettings?: ActionCodeSettings) => Promise<boolean>`: A function you can call to send a password reset email.
 Optionally accepts an [actionCodeSettings](https://firebase.google.com/docs/reference/js/auth.actioncodesettings.md#actioncodesettings_interface) object.
+Returns `true` if the function was successful, or `false` if there was an error.
 - `sending`: A `boolean` to indicate whether the email is being sent
 - `error`: Any `Error` returned by Firebase when trying to send the email, or `undefined` if there is no error